What are BMC's roots and accomplishments?

 How does BMC measure success?

 We track user interactions.
 We publish in a dozen social media channels and measure reads, views, listens, opens, downloads, comments, likes, shares, visits, pins, posts, tweets, etc. Affiliates such as Meridian Magazine, LDS Living, Másfe, etc. share our content and we count those co-published user interactions as well.
 In 2016 we had just over 5 million user interactions.
 In 2017 that number rose to 15 million.
 In 2018 we reached 25 million.
-As we achieve our "Flood the Earth with the Book of Mormon" campaign goal, user interactions will increase to 50, 100 and 200 million per year.
+In 2019 we rose to 40 million.
+As we achieve our "Flood the Earth with the Book of Mormon" campaign goal, user interactions will increase to 100 and 200 million per year.
+Inception to date costs have decreased by a factor of 9 from $.36 per user interaction in 2016 to $.04 per user interaction today.

 We gather anecdotal evidence of impact via user feedback.
-The first reports have begun to trickle in of new converts joining the Church and lapsed members become more active after engaging our material.
+Several new converts have joined the Church and many lapsed members become more active after engaging our material.
 We expect many more.

 How much does BMC currently spend and how is the money used?

-BMC's current monthly expenditure averages $120,000 per month.
+BMC's current monthly expenditure averages $125,000 per month.
 No executive salaries or fundraising expenses are included in that amount.
-All BMC executives (Jack Welch, Kirk Magleby, Taylor Halverson, Ruth Schmidt, Bob Babcock, Scott Petersen, Tyler Perry) serve as volunteers.
+All BMC executives (Jack Welch, Kirk Magleby, Taylor Halverson, Ruth Schmidt, Bob Babcock, Scott Petersen, Tyler Perry, Lynne Wilson, Harris Leck, Dan Galorath, Dave Jenkins, Scott Gordon) serve as volunteers.
 BMC's Director of Development, Nathan Bryant, has his salary and expenses completely paid as an in-kind private donation by Kirk Magleby's company, Nuvek, LLC.
-BMC occupies 4 suites in the office building at 330 East 400 South in Springville, Utah, but only pays rent on 2 of those suites.
-The other two are in-kind private donations from the owners.
+BMC occupies 5 suites in the office building at 330 East 400 South in Springville, Utah, but only pays rent on 2 1/2 of those suites.
+The other 2 1/2 are in-kind private donations from the owners.
 Much of BMC's furniture and fixtures come from second hand sources such as the monthly BYU surplus sale.
 We take full advantage of non-profit discounts offered by technology suppliers such as Microsoft, Adobe, and Salesforce.
 These strategies keep BMC's overhead remarkably low.
-Nearly 90% of our budget goes to pay 17 full-time employees, 14 part-time employees, and 8 part-time freelancers whose work is leveraged by dozens of dedicated volunteers.
+Nearly 90% of our budget goes to pay 18 full-time employees, 12 part-time employees, and 4 part-time freelancers whose work is leveraged by dozens of dedicated volunteers.

 Who are BMC's donors?